autogluon/autogluon/examples/text_prediction/README.md

                            --exp_dir ag_price_of_books \
                            --mode stacking 2>&1  | tee -a ag_price_of_books/log.txt
 ```
+Once the script is finished, you will see a `submission.xlsx` file generate in the
+`ag_price_of_books` folder and you can try to submit that to the competition leaderboard.

+!IMPORTANT.
+Try to run the experiment on a p3.2x instance :).

 ## Predict Salary of Data Scientists
 Here, we provide the example that shows how to use AutoGluon to achieve top performance in [Data Scientist Salary Prediction](https://www.machinehack.com/hackathons/predict_the_data_scientists_salary_in_india_hackathon/overview).